wkhayrattee/SavantPHP/README.md

-SavantPHP - The Simpl, Elegant Template System For PHP
+SavantPHP - The Simple, Elegant Template System For PHP
 =======================================================

 SavantPHP is a powerful but lightweight object-oriented template system for PHP.